A version of this article originally appeared on the Flothemes blog. It has been republished here for our audience.

 Rely on The Holy Grail—Online Bookings

-There are so many ways a CRM benefits you in more smoothly running your business, but at the end of the day, a system that puts your clients first, is something worth investing in.
+There are so many ways a CRM built for photographers benefits you in more smoothly running your business, but at the end of the day, a system that puts your clients first, is something worth investing in.

 Giving your clients the ability to easily book you, is by far the best perk of using technology to give you a leg up.